 With that said, conventionally raised beef is often higher quality than other types of meat because almost all cattle raised in the US spends some of its life on grass.
 Conventionally raised beef is also almost always more nutritious than vegetarian meat substitutes.

-The process is super simple.
-Step one is to preheat the oven.
+Preheat the oven.
 You will want to start by preparing the potatoes for the fries because they take the longest to cook.
 I like to rinse my potatoes with cold water.
 It helps them get nice and crispy in the oven.
 After rinsing the potatoes I shake them dry and then lightly coat with avocado oil, salt and pepper.
-Melted coconut oil would also work just fine for this purpose.
-I place the coated potatoes flat on a baking sheet, and bake for 10-15 minutes at 425 F. After about 6-7 minutes, I will flip the fries and return them to the oven for another 5 minutes.

 All that is left is to assemble and enjoy!
 These wraps have all the flavor of an avocado bacon burger and are as nutrient dense as they come!

 - Coconut Aminos - If you can't find coconut aminos, you could use worcestershire if not following a paleo diet.

 - Romaine - Iceberg lettuce would also work in this recipe.

 - Russet Potato - Any type of potato can be substituted.
 I like to use these crispy sweet potato fries.

 - Avocado Oil - Melted extra virgin coconut oil would work.
 You could also use olive oil but I would prefer not to cook with olive oil at a high temp because it has a low smoke point.